Once there was a time when all Angels came from Heaven...

 Air date: 1969-12-10

-Overview: Bronson helps a reluctant biker in distress, Henry Tate, with a loan when his bike breaks down on the road.
-In order to repay him Tate takes Bronson to his family's home where he has not visited since he left many, many, years ago but is hesitantly returning in order to attend his mother's funeral.
-Tate's homecoming causes tribulation for all.
+Overview: Bronson helps Henry Tate, a reluctant biker in distress, with a loan when his bike breaks down.
+In order to repay him, Tate brings Bronson to his family's home where he has not visited since he left many, many, years ago but is hesitantly returning in order to attend his mother's funeral.
+Tate's unexpected homecoming causes tribulation for all.

 Air date: 1969-12-17

 Overview: The arrogant William Lovering is regarded as a great pitcher in a local bush league baseball team.
-When Bronson rides into town and takes a job as a ball player he soon finds he's able to hit the ball off Lovering at will.
+When Bronson takes a job as a ball player, he soon finds he's able to hit the ball off Lovering at will.
 Bronson tries to prepare Lovering for a try out with major league scout Art Gilroy.

 Air date: 1969-12-24

 Overview: Native American Tony Wade has taken his family into bleak country to perform his Vision Quest in order to reclaim his spirit.
-Bronson, an old friend of Tony, locates him and the family and finds them in dire straits.
-Even though Tony, his wife Linda, and son, are underfed and malnourished, Tony still demands that Bronson leave.
+Bronson, an old friend of Tony's, locates him and the family and finds them in dire straits.
+Even though Tony, his wife and son are underfed and malnourished, Tony still demands that Bronson leave.
 Linda urges Bronson to stay and reveals a secret she has not told Tony.

 Air date: 1969-12-31

-Overview: Bronson is charmed by Sibyl who fancies herself a witch and is part of a band of occultists lead by cult-leader Hermes.
+Overview: Bronson is charmed by Sibyl, who fancies herself a witch and is part of a band of occultists led by Hermes.
 Bronson at first is entertained by her beliefs but later recoils at her lifestyle.
-Ultimately, Sibyl has to determine the greater meaning of the supernatural, and in the process--life.
+Ultimately, Sibyl has to determine the greater meaning of the supernatural, and in the process—life.

 Air date: 1970-01-14